-The unifying mission of my endeavors is to make meaningful, tangible positive change in the world (idealistic, yes?) and to raise the profile of underrepresented, but significant, voices and ideas.
+The unifying mission of my endeavors is: to make meaningful, tangible positive change in the world (idealistic, yes?); to raise the profile of underrepresented, but significant, voices and ideas; and enjoy the many wonders along the way.
 In other words: I strive to do good & have a beautiful time.

 Where & when

-Originally from Japan (Irish-Japanese mixed race pride!), I grew up in the arid, hilly landscape of San Diego County in California, and then braved the east coast to learn in the hallowed halls of Princeton University (fantastic financial aid program), when I began my life of extensive travel.
+Originally from Japan (Irish-Japanese mixed race pride!), I grew up in the arid, hilly landscape of San Diego County in California, and then braved the east coast to learn in the hallowed halls of Princeton University (fantastic financial aid program), when I began my life of extensive travel with field courses and research in Hawai’i, Panama, and Kenya.
 I spent the two years after graduation working as a field assistant in Thailand, Kansas, and Texas (and as a vitamin clerk at Henry’s Market to tide me through low-money times…yes, let’s talk about barriers to entering the conservation field!), and then got into a dream PhD program with the Center for Marine Biodiversity and Conservation at the Scripps Institution of Oceanography.

 I spent 10 years there through my PhD and postdoctoral fellowship, including research in Peru, Madagascar, the Philippines, Thailand, Indonesia, Mexico, and Myanmar, before moving to Myanmar to work for IUCN for a couple of years.
 After the heartbreaking passing of my father in 2018 from the flu, and a huge breakthrough in my minimally-speaking autistic brother’s communication, I decided to move home for a while to focus on family and try out freelance writing while continuing consulting work.